rapid7/insightconnect-plugins/plugins/rapid7_insightidr/help.md

 #### Get Query Results

-Get query results for a LEQL query by log ID
+This action is used to get query results for a LEQL query by log ID

 ##### Input